 “We have produced events at the end of an airport runway, an opera hose atrium in a city plaza, and a vacant retail mall across the street from a convention center,” says Welle.
 “Every time, the sites created buzz and visibility for what otherwise would have been run-of-the-mill events.”

 Using an alternative space in proximity to a broader convention for the client’s industry can result in a memorable impact on your visitors.
 You can even go as far as the Mojave Desert, as we did for an epic example of experiential storytelling with Virgin Galactic.

-When you go big, don’t forget to consider the practical elements of the venue.
+When you go big, don’t forget to consider the practical elements of the trade show event venue.
 Some clients want an over-the-top experience, and others want to present a more practical approach to money.
 Make your qualitative assessments as far in advance as possible.

 “You might like a unique, boutique hotel offering a great deal.
 But you could come to find that this deal comes at a higher cost when you discover the venue is operating at outer limits to support your needs,” says Welle.
 “Think if the venue can ultimately support all your needs, or will you be shoehorning in meetings and people?
 Will you have to spend extra money elsewhere?”

 Certainly, mid-career doctors attending a medical conference are going to have different expectations than millennials attending a whiskey start-up event.
 Give equal measure to your behind-the-scenes staff, the people you hire to help you put on your show.

 “Take the time to include your production team when you select a venue,” says Welle.
 “They can help with logistical issues.”